zinebmalty/Retail-demand-forecasting-dashboard/README.md

 Project Overview

-This project presents an end-to-end retail demand forecasting solution built with Power BI.
+This project presents an end-to-end retail demand forecasting solution built with Power BI, This dataset contains sales information from four stores of one of the retailers over 25 months.

 ⸻